Drone Designers + Coding With Drones

 Drones are transforming the world of arts and entertainment, performing alongside artists as diverse as Metallica, Drake and Cirque du Soleil.
 Follow in the footsteps of the world’s groundbreaking drone designers, weaving together the iterative design process and principles of aerodynamics to costume, choreograph and code tiny aerial robots in creative performances.
 The program’s structure emphasizes career exploration and disciplinary literacy through students following the engineering design process according to real-life production team members at the world’s leading company specializing in drone performance systems.

-The 12 one-hour lessons and extensions in the Drone Designers curriculum provide the perfect introduction to this latest application of drones in concert tours, Broadway musicals and beyond!
-The training workshop will include a hands-on introduction to the Drone Designers curriculum, as well as support for educators to integrate the lessons into their existing programs.
-Drone Designers comes with a printed Instructor Guide, digital curriculum resources, and all the supplies needed for 12 one-hour activities.
+The training workshop will include a hands-on introduction to the Drone Designers curriculum, as well as support for educators to integrate the coding resources into their existing programs.
+Each grantee will receive print and digital curriculum resources plus supplies for up to 30 students.

 - Classrooms looking for hands-on STEAM activities